seznam/jobslib/docsrc/index.rst

 tells that task is run every run interval seconds.
 Both arguments may not be used together. :option:`--keep-lock` argument causes that lock will be kept during sleeping, it is useful when you have several machines and you want to keep the task still on the same machine.
+You can force release lock on error with :option:`--release-on-error` if you use :option:`--keep-lock`.
 If you don't want to launch task forever, use :option:`--run-once` argument.
 Library provides locking mechanism for launching tasks on several machines and only one instance at one time may be launched.
 If you don't want this locking, use